ThisisPatientEngagementcontent

 What are the signs or symptoms?

-PTSD symptoms may start soon after a frightening event or months or years later.
-Symptoms last at least one month and tend to disrupt relationships, work, and daily activities.
-Symptoms of PTSD can be grouped into several categories.
+PTSD symptoms may start soon after a traumatic event or weeks later.
+They can last from a month to years.
+Symptoms can affect relationships, work, and daily activities.
+They may include:

 Intrusive symptoms